 KJM in Andover Hampshire can now offer 44mm triple glazed units for the very best in heat insulation.
 Using Planitherm soft coat (x2) and low iron glass, argon filled with Swisspacer Ultimate warm edge spacer the glass achieves a U-value of 0.62 and combined with our 70mm Veka system, will give a whole window U Value of 0.8.
-New for 2015 is the Residence 9 44mm triple-glazed flush casement window.
+New to our range is the Residence 9 and Residence 7 44mm triple-glazed flush casement window.

 If you are thinking about replacing your windows and/or doors, then you should consider KJM's range of triple glazing.
 There is a lot written on the internet about triple glazing, some of which KJM would regard as either bias or incorrect.
 Whilst it's true than some triple glazing is not better than some double glazing, it is all about the specification of the glass and gaps.
 Generally speaking the most thermally efficient sealed units will have a gap between the panes of glass of around 16-20mm.
 When looking for argon filled triple glazing, the gaps between the glass should really be no less than 16mm, if it is smaller than that, the thermal efficiency may not match double glazing.
 We can offer three triple glazed systems: Veka, Profile 22 and Residence 9.
 They can accommodate a 44mm thick unit that provides the best insulation in the market today.

 - Our 44mm triple glazing has over 40% better insulation than our 'A' rated double glazing